Small Business Loans for COVID-19

 * Loan proceeds must be spent in the 8- to 24-week period immediately following disbursement of the loan (the Covered Period).
 Also, if you pay your employees on a biweekly or more frequent schedule, you may choose to begin the covered period on the first day of the first pay period following disbursement of the loan ("Alternative Payroll Covered Period") for qualifying payroll costs only.

 The SBA began accepting forgiveness applications in August 2020 and remitting forgiveness payments to PPP lenders on October 2, 2020.
 Borrowers should check with their lenders directly to determine if they are prepared to accept forgiveness applications.
+In July 2021, the SBA launched a portal to allow borrowers with PPP loans of $150,000 or less to apply for forgiveness directly through the SBA.
+To apply for direct forgiveness, the PPP loan must have been obtained through a lender that has opted into the direct forgiveness program.
+A list of those lenders can be found here.
+The direct forgiveness portal can be found here.

 Below is some additional information about loan forgiveness.
 Guidance on loan forgiveness is evolving and rules may change, so check back for updates.